d-smith/Fuse-Vagrant/README.md

 ============
 Configure a vagrant ubuntu instance (obtainerd via precise32) with java, maven, fuse, etc.

-To use, first edit /etc/sudoers to add
+To use, first edit /etc/sudoers to add the following after the env_reset line.

     Defaults  env_keep += "http_proxy"
     Defaults  env_keep += "https_proxy"

-lines after the Defaults env_reset line
+Then, do the following:

     cd $HOME
     sudo apt-get install -y git-core